pokermania/pokernetwork/docs/source/firststeps.rst

 How to sit at a cash game table ?
 ---------------------------------
+Send:

 | :class:`PACKET_POKER_TABLE_JOIN <pokerpackets.networkpackets.PacketPokerTableJoin>`

+if it was successfull you will get:

+| :class:`POKER_TABLE <pokerpackets.networkpackets.PacketPokerTable>`
+| :class:`POKER_BUY_IN_LIMITS <pokerpackets.networkpackets.PacketPokerBuyInLimits>`
+| :class:`POKER_BATCH_MODE <pokerpackets.networkpackets.PacketPokerBatchMode>`
+| :class:`POKER_SEATS <pokerpackets.networkpackets.PacketPokerSeats>`
+| ... and anything that happend during this hand allready
+| :class:`POKER_STREAM_MODE <pokerpackets.networkpackets.PacketPokerStreamMode>`

+After that you need to choose a seat, pay your buy in.
+It is recommended that you activate auto blind ante, since the player has to pay them.
+If you want to manage the blind by yourself you need to watch for PACKET_POKER_BUY_IN_REQUEST packets.
+And last but not least you have to sit to indicate that you are ready to play.

 | :class:`PACKET_POKER_SEAT <pokerpackets.networkpackets.PacketPokerSeat>`
 | :class:`PACKET_POKER_BUY_IN <pokerpackets.networkpackets.PacketPokerBuyIn>`
 | :class:`PACKET_POKER_AUTO_BLIND_ANTE <pokerpackets.networkpackets.PacketPokerAutoBlindAnte>` (optional)